 With the attendance of Dr. Margaret Mackinnon and Dr. Alexandra Heber, co-founders of the Canadian MST Community of Practice, as well as Dr. Linna Tam-Seto, we had a clinical view on the effect of our critical dialogue on empowering survivors and influencing culture change in the CAF.
 Our main concern was ensuring that we were helping, not hindering healing, so their positive professional feedback and encouragement was essential in our continuing efforts.

-On 3 December 2021 through another partnership established with the Centre of Excellence - PTSD, (now known as Atlas Institute), our Group arranged a "Visioning Session" to focus on a way forward.
+On 3 December 2021 through another partnership established with the Centre of Excellence - PTSD, (now known as Atlas Institute for Veterans and Families), our Group arranged a "Visioning Session" to focus on a way forward.
 INJ700 members that were interested in creating a sustainable model for maintaining our survivor support platform, and building upon the relationships we had developed within and outside the CAF towards culture change, participated to share their views.
 Aaron Russell did a fabulous job capturing our survey and way forward discussions in the graphic recording above.